polettix/ETOOBUSY/_posts/2020-12-07-k8s-ingress-tls.md

 - make sure that the *namespace* of the [Ingress][] corresponds to the one for the [Secret][] (or, well, the other way around!);
-- make sure that the *hosts*'s Fully Qualified Domain Names corresponds and are the same as they appear inside the *server certificate*.
+- make sure that the *hosts*'s Fully Qualified Domain Names (`secure.example.com` in our example above) corresponds and are the same as they appear inside the *server certificate*.
 You can check this with this command:

 ```shell
 openssl x509 -text -noout -in server.crt | grep Subject